Jay Shetty: 8 Rules For Perfect Love & Amazing Sex! | E217

 Episode Recap

-In this compelling conversation, Steven Bartlett sits down with Jay Shetty to explore the foundations of love, relationships, and intimacy.
-Jay brings a unique perspective shaped by his three years of monastic training, which has deeply influenced how he approaches human connection and personal development.
+In this intimate conversation, Steven Bartlett sits down with Jay Shetty to explore the complexities of love, relationships, and personal transformation.
+Jay brings a unique perspective shaped by his unconventional background, having spent three years training as a monk before becoming a globally recognized life coach and content creator.

 Notable Quotes